mwelz/robcat/README.md

 # robcat: Robust Categorical Data Analysis

-This package implements the methodology proposed in the working paper _Robust Estimation and Inference in Categorical Data_ by [Welz (2024)]( https://arxiv.org/abs/2403.11954).
+This package implements the methodology proposed in the working paper _Robust Estimation and Inference in Categorical Data_ by [Welz (2024)](https://arxiv.org/abs/2403.11954).
+Here we will demonstrate how the methodology can be used to robustly estimate polychoric correlation, which is described in detail in our companion paper _Robust Estimation of Polychoric Correlation by [Welz, Mair, and Alfons (2024)](https://arxiv.org/abs/2407.18835).

 To install the latest development version from GitHub, you can pull this repository and install it from the `R` command line via
 ```R